 Milan is considered to be the queen of marble, brass, formica, wood veneer and it can be seen in all the interiors and buildings entryways.
 You will see abundance of marble everywhere you go – from residential buildings to cafes, restaurants, museums.
 Usually Milan is imagined as luxury shopping city and it is true.
-But there are many other interesting events like Milan Design Week, Fuorisalone, Fashion Week etc during which you are able to discover city in another way.
-For example, during Milan Design Week the whole city becomes a museum or an exhibition centre.
+But there are many other interesting events like Milan Design Week, Fuorisalone, Fashion Week and other events during which you are able to discover the city in another way.
+For example, during Milan Design Week the whole city becomes a museum.
 Thousands events happen during one week only, and usually closed historical places become available to visit for public.

-During my stay in Milan I usually start my day with the best Cappuccino and corneto while planning my day.
-For the lunch I usually stop to grab a bite as piadina (must try when in Milan!), then a gelato (ice-cream) and more coffee, and finally, in the evening usually participate in some events and relax sipping Aperol-Spritz.
+During my stay in Milan I usually start my day with the best Cappuccino and cornetto while planning my day.
+For the lunch I usually stop to grab a bite like piadina (must try when in Milan!), then a gelato, more coffee, and finally, in the evening usually participate in some events and relax sipping Aperol-Spritz.

 So let’s discover some instagrammable cafes in Milan to feel Milanese vibe!